 But what about those times when there is no payoff?
-What if you put days and days of work into sleep training, only to continue experiencing night wakings and erratic or missed naps?
+What if you put days and days of work into sleep training?
+Yet you continue experiencing night wakings and erratic or missed naps?
 Talk about frustrating!

 What Failed Sleep Training Looks Like

-First, though, before we get into exactly why sleep training seems to have failed you, let’s examine more carefully what “failed” sleep training actually looks like.
-Now, be advised, persistent sleep problems can take many forms, but most of the parents who contact us report the following problems that seem to persist even after sleep training is supposed to be done:
+Before we get into why sleep training seems to have failed, let’s examine what “failed” sleep training looks like.
+Now, be advised, persistent sleep problems can take many forms.
+But most of the parents who contact us report the following problems that seem to persist even after sleep training is “supposed” to be done.

-- Bedtime goes fine, and there’s initially a nice, long, uninterrupted stretch of sleep, but then your child starts waking, and it gets harder and harder to get him back to sleep.
+- Bedtime goes fine, and there’s initially a nice, long, uninterrupted stretch of sleep.
+Then your child starts waking and it gets harder and harder to get him back to sleep.

-- The start of a nap goes fine, but your baby wakes too early, which throws off the start of the next nap.
+- The start of a nap goes well.
+But your baby wakes too early, which throws off the start of the next nap.

 Sleep Training Failure That Isn’t Actually Failure At All

 Keep in mind, however, that sleep challenges which persist after sleep training may have little to do with the sleep training, and more to do with your little one’s physical state.
 There are a number of factors that, while perfectly normal and developmentally appropriate, can disrupt sleep in a big way.
-And if your sleep training happens to overlap with any of them, it can certainly feel like sleep training isn’t working, when in fact sleep is falling apart for an entirely different reason.
+And if your sleep training happens to overlap with any of them, it can certainly feel like sleep training isn’t working.
+But perhaps sleep is falling apart for an entirely different reason.

 Here are some of the most common sleep “speed bumps” that may disrupt your child’s sleep and make you feel like your sleep training efforts are collapsing:

 In the case of any of these sleep speed bumps, solutions vary.
-For sleep regressions, illnesses, and growth spurts, just wait out the sleep problems; they should resolve on their own.
-For sudden schedule changes, try to get back on track ASAP.
-For common toddler transitions, you can either stick to the transition and deal with the sleep challenges (which will resolve once the transition is done), or you can stop the transition and wait until your child is a bit older.
+For sleep regressions, illnesses, and growth spurts, just wait out the sleep problems.
+They should resolve on their own.
+When it comes to sudden schedule changes, try to get back on track ASAP.
+For common toddler transitions, you can either stick to the transition and deal with the sleep challenges (which will resolve once the transition is done).
+Or you can stop the transition and wait until your child is a bit older.

 3 Reasons Sleep Training Seems To Have Failed